PAIREN1383/MySys_Assistant/README.md

 pip install playsound==1.2.2
 ```

-- Step 2: Open "MySys Assistant.py" in code editor and complet paths and personalize the program.
+- Step 2: Open "MySys Assistant.py" in code editor and complete paths and personalize the program.
 ![image form paths](https://github.com/PAIREN1383/MySys_Assistant/blob/main/complet_it.PNG)

 - Step 3: Find your "Startup" folder and copy "MySys Assistant.py" into it.